Ramish93/AWS-Cloud-Practioner-Prep/README.md

      - AWS WAF: web application firewall.
 6. Elastic Load Balancing
    - Elasticity is defined as ability of infrastructure supporting an app to grow and contract based on usage.
-   - distributes traffic across multiple targets based on eg. which server is busier. come default with EC2 ECS and Lambda.
+   - distributes traffic across multiple targets based on eg. which server is busier. come default with EC2, ECS (elastic compute cloud: Amazon Web Services, that allows users to rent virtual computers on which to run their own computer applications) and Lambda.
    - there are 3 types of load balancers:
      1. application load balancers(ALB):
      2. NLB: Network load balancers